In my speaker role, I am often asked by someone, “How important is luck with respect to becoming rich?”

 These millionaires become rich by saving and prudently investing their savings.

 Time, more than luck, is the overriding factor in accumulating wealth for these types of millionaires.

-For the entrepreneurs or those chasing some dream, however, luck becomes a major variable in their success equation.
+For entrepreneurs or those chasing some dream, however, luck becomes a major variable in their success equation.

 I even gave the unique type of luck they create a name – Opportunity Luck.

 In order to understand Opportunity Luck, you need to understand luck in general.

 - Detrimental Bad Luck

 This is a type of luck that no one has control over.